 - WNR having a designated accountant within ARG who performs no other accounting functions; - The provisions as stated in Section 4 of the Proposal. - ii) Comments from the public consultation process - The Regulator should specify a pro-forma template for reporting the railway owner's financial statements. - The ARG overhead cost allocation method needs to be fair and transparent to prevent WNR being overloaded with excessive costs. - iii) WNR's response - The treatment of information in relation to an access application is handled entirely outside the accounting system.
 Access application information is processed within the WNR access group and financial analysis is conducted (using information drawn from MIMS), wholly within that group by WNR personnel.
 WNR maintains an "access costing model" for that purpose.
 WNR's finance function (provided by ARG) becomes involved only once an access agreement is reached, and it is necessary to input budgets in relation to the provision of the access service, and establish an invoicing procedure. - A different accountant at ARG will be responsible for WNR from that for AWR. - iv) Regulator's views and comments - Under the Determination on costing principles, WNR will be required to develop regulatory accounts.
 Those accounts need to provide detailed accounting rules to ensure a fair separation of costs and revenues between WNR and the train operator.
-Access seekers can be assured that all information that is allowed to be publicly available will be presented in a format that is transparent. - The intent of Section 34 of the Act is to prevent "cost shifting", ie. the attribution of costs from providing an unregulated service to a regulated service to potentially deter entry by third parties due to higher than reasonable access prices.
+Access seekers can be assured that all information that is allowed to be publicly available will be presented in a format that is transparent.

+- WNR will also need to identify the information and financial records that may give rise to concerns if they are disclosed outside WNR, as well as the process to contain this information within WNR and to ensure that reporting to ARG is only on an aggregated level. - More information is required on the access invoicing function and how this information will be kept confidential. - The intent of Section 34 of the Act is to prevent "cost shifting", ie. the attribution of costs from providing an unregulated service to a regulated service to potentially deter entry by third parties due to higher than reasonable access prices.
 Consequently, it is noted that all stakeholders were keen to understand how WNR intended to allocate costs and structure their regulatory accounts to ensure that perceived or actual cost shifting does not occur.
 This issue will be dealt with in the Regulator's determination on costing principles.